-The structure goes like this:
+The structure (in a little more detail) goes like this:

 We start with the subject (a person or you can use the subject pronoun), then we add the corresponding ‘be’ verb: